princebansal7/Web-Development-Concepts/react-js/README.md

 - **React essentials**
   - Creators of Frontend realized all websites can effectively be divided in 3 parts
-    - **State**: An object which represents current `state` of the application, it represents dynamic things in your app (i.e, things that change, e.g: value of the *counter* in previous example)
-    - for for counter example state will look like:
+    - **State**: An object which represents current `state` of the application, it represents dynamic things in your app (i.e, things that change, e.g: value of the *counter* in previous example, for counter example state will look like:
       ```js
           {
               counter:1